gnailuy/gnailuy.com/_posts/2017-03-30-find-a-pattern-from-a-large-repository.markdown

 categories: [ linux ]
 ---

-Ever in a situation when you want to find a string pattern from a large source code repository, with tons of text files, binarys, and also hidden directories?
+Ever in a situation when you want to find files containing some string pattern, from a large source code repository with tons of text files, binarys, and also hidden directories?

 <!-- more -->